katoid/angular-grid-layout/README.md

 - [x] Add example with custom drag handles.
 - [x] Add Real life example with charts and grid items with some kind of controls.
 - [x] Add dragStartThreshold option to grid items.
+- [x] Auto Scroll vertical/horizontal if container is scrollable when dragging a grid item. ([commit](https://github.com/katoid/angular-grid-layout/commit/d137d0e3f40cafdb5fdfd7b2bce4286670200c5d)).
 - [ ] Add grid gap feature.
-- [ ] Customizable drag placeholder.
+- [ ] rowHeight to support also 'fit' as value instead of only CSS pixels ([issue](https://github.com/katoid/angular-grid-layout/issues/1)).
 - [ ] Grid support for static grid items.
 - [ ] Grid support for minWidth and minHeight on grid items.
+- [ ] Customizable drag placeholder.
 - [ ] Check grid compact horizontal algorithm, estrange behaviour when overflowing, also in react-grid-layout.
 - [ ] Add all other resize options (now is only available 'se-resize').
-- [ ] Auto Scroll down if container is scrollable when dragging a grid item.
 - [ ] Documentation.

 **IMPORTANT**: These features would be done in the near future.
 If any lib user needs them earlier, we encourage you to contribute to this project and speed up the process!
 To do so, please: